hoonto/plnode/README.md

 So this Postgres PL Extension is composed of three files, the .control, .sql and .so.
 In the repository, in deps/plnode you can find an example .control and .sql that will work if the .so is named plnode.so.

-*Note* In this case I'm building the 64 bit version, but in high load circumstances I've found 32-bit builds of Node/V8 vastly out-perform 64-bit builds.
+**Note:** In this case I'm building the 64 bit version, but in high load circumstances I've found 32-bit builds of Node/V8 vastly out-perform 64-bit builds.
 So if you're building 32-bit node (which I personally recommend), plop that in /usr/lib/pgsql instead and modify plnode.control appropriately.

 Mileage may vary, in this example mine go here:

-/usr/lib64/pgsql/plnode.so
+> /usr/lib64/pgsql/plnode.so
-/usr/share/pgsql/extension/plnode.control
+> /usr/share/pgsql/extension/plnode.control
-/usr/share/pgsql/extension/plnode--1.4.1.sql
+> /usr/share/pgsql/extension/plnode--1.4.1.sql

 ```
 cp ./out/Release/lib.target/libnode.so /usr/lib64/pgsql/plnode.so